awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

 In this tutorial, you build on the AWS IoT SiteWise demo that provides a sample set of data for a wind farm\.
 You configure a portal in SiteWise Monitor and create a project and dashboards to visualize the wind farm data\.
 You also create additional users and then give them permissions to own or view the project and its dashboards\.

 **Note**
-When you use SiteWise Monitor, you're charged per AWS SSO user that signs in to a portal \(per month\)\.
+When you use SiteWise Monitor, you're charged per user that signs in to a portal \(per month\)\.
 In this tutorial, you create three users, but you only need to sign in with one user\.
 After you complete this tutorial, you incur charges for one user\.
 For more information, see [AWS IoT SiteWise Pricing](https://aws.amazon.com/iot-sitewise/pricing/)\.

 **Topics**
 + [Prerequisites](#monitor-tutorial-prerequisites)